gruhn/typescript-sudoku/README.md

 ```
 So in each cell we either allow an empty cell or we allow an integer from 1-9 that is additionally constrained.

+For the full type definition, check out [sudoku_v2.ts](./sudoku_v2.ts).

 ## Conclusion

 This is not really useful.
-One could try to implement a statically verified Sudoku solver based on these type definitions:
+One could try to implement a statically verified Sudoku solver based on these types:

 ```typescript
 function solveSudoku(grid: IncompleteSudoku): CompleteSudoku { /* ... */ }